Polirecyliente/SGConocimiento/Math/Geometry_basics__Geometry__CK12/Ch01_Geometry_basics.md

 >
 > Let $A$ and $B$ be two points, the segment that they form as endpoints is $\overline{AB}$, and the measure of the distance of this segment is denoted by $AB$ or $m\overline{AB}$.

+> Method of distance measurement using a ruler
+>
+> 1. Make sure that the ruler can be fitted in the space between the two points whose distance is being measured.
+> 2. Place the $0$ tick of the ruler in one of the points.
+> 3. Place the ruler so that the ticks touch the second point.
+> 4. Read the number of the tick nearest to the second point, this is the measure of the distance.

+This method can be used to draw a given length.

 (Postulado de la regla)
 **Ruler postulate**: when placing a ruler to measure the distance between two given points, said distance is the absolute value of the difference of the numbers of each point in the ruler.